simonecorsi/awesome/README.md

 *   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.

-*   [runtipi/runtipi](https://github.com/runtipi/runtipi) - Tipi is a homeserver for everyone!
+*   [runtipi/runtipi](https://github.com/runtipi/runtipi) - Runtipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨

 *   [yarnpkg/berry](https://github.com/yarnpkg/berry) - 📦🐈 Active development trunk for Yarn ⚒